yumuzi234/e8vm/readme.md

 care about the internal implementation, GoWalker can provide the docs:
 [here](https://gowalker.org/e8vm.io/e8vm/).

-## For Contributers
+## About the Makefile

+The `makefile` have several shortcuts for building tasks.
 To use the `makefile`, you also need to install some tools:

 ```
 go get e8vm.io/tools
 go get github.com/golang/lint/golint
 go get github.com/jstemmer/gotags
 ```

-You are always welcom to contribute.

 ## TODOs